 - 4.4.1 The meeting will be quorate where there are at least four Shipper User PAC Members and two Transporters (DNO and/or IGT) PAC Members present with a minimum of six PAC Members in attendance. - 4.4.2 The Code Administration Code of Practice shall apply to the conduct of the meetings. - 4.4.3 Information to be used within meetings will be provided to PAC Members, the Joint Office and the Ofgem representative via a secure web portal.
-Such information shall not be downloaded. - PAC members, the Joint Office and Ofgem shall treat all information as confidential unless it is clearly marked otherwise. - 4.4.5 The default is PAC meetings are 'closed' to non-Members.
-PAC Members can agree to hold 'open' meetings. - With agreement of the Chairperson, and for example for the purposes of but no limited to developing the PAC arrangements or carrying out investigations into performance, PAC Members can invite 3rd parties and non-members to the meeting. - The CDSP may be required to attend (by one or more representatives) meetings of the PAC. - OFGEM shall have the right for up to 3 representatives to attend as observers.
+Such information shall not be downloaded. - 4.4.4 PAC members, the Joint Office and Ofgem shall treat all information as confidential unless it is clearly marked otherwise. - 4.4.5 The default is PAC meetings are 'closed' to non-Members.
+PAC Members can agree to hold 'open' meetings. - 4.4.6 With agreement of the Chairperson, and for the purposes of developing the PAC arrangements, PAC Members can invite 3rd parties and non-members to the meeting - 4.4.4 The CDSP may be required to attend (by one or more representatives) meetings of the PAC.